lc9908/lc9908/README.md

 - 👋 Hi, I’m Leo Chan, a computer science graduate from York University.
 - 👀 I’m interested in ...
-Cybersecurity and Coding.
+Programming.
 - 🎨 My Hobbies are ... playing game and sports(Basketball, golf, tennis, etc...), watching NBA and learning languages
 - 🌱 I’m currently learning ... network and cybersecurity on TryHackMe and solving coding problem LeetCode.
 - 📫 How to reach me ... leochan19990828@gmail.com